clayanNEU/RunClubAgent/README.md

 ---

 ## 🚀 Our Hackathon Mission
 We're building an **intelligent platform** that transforms how run clubs operate.
-Our AI agent tracks crucial metrics, automates communications, and creates a vibrant community experience.
+Our AI agent tracks crucial metrics, automates runner tracking, and gamifies running.

 ---